-Mushroom Bruschetta is a super easy appetizer, perfect for the holidays!
+Mushroom Bruschetta is a super easy, warm, and comforting appetizer.
+Not only is it perfect for the holidays, but you’ll enjoy the caramelized onions and gruyere cheese for any occasion!
 It’s rich, savory, and comes together in about 15 minutes!

 There’s no denying it: the holidays are upon us.
 While that means busy schedules, and dark nights, and long to-do lists.

 It means aligning schedules, and gift-giving, and planning menus.
 It means stocking up on wine, and it means attempting to clean your house.